Maths Mutt HOME

 Show by contradiction that the square root of any prime number is irrational.

-Similar to above, however this time the contrapositive is used:- instead of a contradiction, the aim is to prove that if statement A implies statement B, then NOT B implies NOT A.
+Similar to proof by contradiction, however this time the contrapositive is used: instead of a contradiction, the aim is to prove that if statement A implies statement B, then NOT B implies NOT A.

 Example